-Mark Thomas, President of the Cundinup Progress Association presented a short history of the old Cundinup School.
-The Cundinup Community started the Cundinup Progress Association to preserve the history of the area and to work to preserve the Cundinup School buildings.
+Mark Thomas, President of the Cundinup Progress Association will present a short history of the old Cundinup School.

-Nina Hoad-Pipkin made a presentation to Council regarding agenda item 11.3 - Development Application for the Change of Use of a Portion of an Existing Dwelling and the Addition of a Tiny House, for Use as Holiday Accommodation.
+Nina Hoad-Pipkin will make a presentation to Council regarding agenda item 11.3 - Development Application for the Change of Use of a Portion of an Existing Dwelling and the Addition of a Tiny House, for Use as Holiday Accommodation.

-Shelly Marrison made a presentation to Council regarding agenda item 11.3 - Development Application for the Change of Use of a Portion of an Existing Dwelling and the Addition of a Tiny House, for Use as Holiday Accommodation.
+Shelly Marrison will make a presentation to Council regarding agenda item 11.3 - Development Application for the Change of Use of a Portion of an Existing Dwelling and the Addition of a Tiny House, for Use as Holiday Accommodation.